iann0036/tf-cfn-provider/docs/providers/oci/CoreInstance.md

 `PreserveBootVolume` - Specifies whether to delete or preserve the boot volume when terminating an instance.
 The default value is false.
 Note: This value only applies to destroy operations initiated by Terraform.

 `PrivateIp` - The private IP address of instance VNIC.
-To set the private IP address, use the `private_ip` argument in create_vnic_details.
+To set the private IP address, use the `PrivateIp` argument in create_vnic_details.

 `PublicIp` - The public IP address of instance VNIC (if enabled).